 - Do I need to change my thinking?

-The final step in the process is for students to consider possible changes in their thinking.
-The point here is not to invalidate students' original inferences, but rather to help them develop the habit of continually updating their thinking as they gather new information.
+The final step is for students to consider possible changes in their thinking.
+The point here is not to invalidate students’ original inferences, but rather to help them develop the habit of continually updating their thinking as they gather new information.

 Into the Book has an interactive activity that helps young children learn about inferring.
 In the interactive, students try to infer meaning in letters from virtual pen pals.
 They try to answer two questions: “WHERE is your pen pal?” (inferences about location) and “WHO is your pen pal?” (inferences about personality).
 Students search for clues in the text, then choose from three possible inferences for each clue.

-BrainPop offers several activities for teaching inference, and they offer resources for teachers and parents.
+BrainPop Jr. offers several activities for teaching inference, and they offer resources for teachers and parents.
+See inference activities ›

 - Pre-K–2 Expectations: In pre-K through grade 2, all students should discuss events related to students' experiences as “likely” or “unlikely.”

 - Grades 3–5 Expectations: In grades 3–5, all students should propose and justify conclusions and predictions that are based on data and design studies to further investigate the conclusions or predictions.